BoccheseGiacomo/SCRN----Pre-Alpha-version/README.md

 # SCRN----Pre-Alpha-version

-Attention: before using this in any way please watch the license.

 Research proposal for a new type of neural network, Self-Control Reservoir Network.
 All what is written in this paper has not been proved yet and would need more studies to be confirmed.